oracle/fmw-kubernetes/docs/v21.1.1/content/wcsites-domains/create-or-update-image/_index.md

 * `additionalBuildCmds.txt`
 * `buildArgs`

-1. In the `buildArgs` file, update all the occurrences of `%DOCKER_REPO%` with the `docker-images` repository location, which is the complete path of `imagetool-setup/docker-images`.
+1. In the `buildArgs` file, update all the occurrences of `%DOCKER_REPO%` with the repository location, which is the complete path of `imagetool-setup`.

    For example, update:

-   `%DOCKER_REPO%/OracleWebCenterSites/imagetool/12.2.1.4/`

-   to:
-   `<imagetool-setup-location>/docker-images/OracleWebCenterSites/imagetool/12.2.1.4/`
+   `%DOCKER_REPO%/OracleWebCenterSites/kubernetes/imagetool-scripts/`

 1. Similarly, update the placeholders `%JDK_VERSION%` and `%BUILDTAG%` with appropriate values.